kader009/simple-typescript-problem/README.md

 What are some benefits of using TypeScript over JavaScript in a project?

-ans no one :- 1. type safety 2. better error handling 3. easy debug code 4.
+Ans no 1 :- 1. type safety 2. better error handling 3. easy debug code 4.
 Readibility.

 What is the purpose of the optional chaining (?.) and nullish coalescing (??) operators in TypeScript, and how do they work?
 Provide an example for each.

-ans no two :- the purpose of the optional chaining is if i find something from the array or object if value unavailable but don't give the error.
+Ans no 2 :- the purpose of the optional chaining is if i find something from the array or object if value unavailable but don't give the error.

 const findforCity : Person ={
   address:{